phantomics/april/README.md

 * (april (demo))
 ```

 April comes with a set of standard libraries and demo packages implementing useful APL functions.
-The libraries are located in (this repository's `/libraries` folder)[/libraries], and the demo packages are located in (the `/demos` folder)[/demos], and each library package has its own set of tests.
+The libraries are located in [this repository's `/libraries` folder](/libraries), and the demo packages are located in [the `/demos` folder](/demos), and each library package has its own set of tests.
 You can load the libraries by evaluating `(load-libs)` and run the tests for each demo by evaluating `(run-lib-tests)` within the `april` package.
 The library tests contain many complex functions that generate large arrays, giving the computer a workout.
 On slower systems these tests may take some time to complete.

 ## Enabling APL Input in Emacs